mendigali/karbil-database/README.md

 ---
 # Query 7
-Show number of participants for each club
+Show number of participants for each club.

 **SQL command:**
 ```sql